SAP-archive/teched2020-DAT162/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2020 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2020 session called DAT162 - Get the Most from Sensitive Data: SAP HANA data anonymization and masking.

 ## Overview

 This session introduces attendees to...

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository are:
+- SAP HANA Cloud
+- SAP Web IDE
+Both are available as a trial, and this tutorial will focus on the trial version that it is accessible to anyone.

 ## Exercises

-Provide the exercise content here directly in README.md using [markdown](https://guides.github.com/features/mastering-markdown/) and linking to the specific exercise pages, below is an example.

 - [Getting Started](exercises/ex0/)
 - [Exercise 1 - First Exercise Description](exercises/ex1/)